 Later, against the mafia in Sicily, the game was to be harder, and would not permit such shining successes.
-Indeed, for the general, now "anti-mafia-perfect", there would come first isolation and then death in a pitiless ambush.
-It was a game that, despite partial and temporary successes, still remains an open with uncertain previsions.
+Indeed, for the general, now "anti-mafia-prefect", there would come first isolation and then death in a pitiless ambush.
+It was a game that, despite partial and temporary successes, still remains open with uncertain previsions.

 Meanwhile, society began to move forward.
 The economy experimented with new technologies and revised its industrial relations.
 The very power of the unions pushed employers to save labour-power to the utmost.
 Better deal with robots than the CGIL.
-It was a fresh demonstration that union militancy kept its counterpart on its toes and ended up strengthening capitalism, and maintaining the entrepreneurs off whom it lived.
+It was a fresh demonstration that union militancy kept its counterpart on its toes and ended up strengthening capitalism.